Repository

 **Official Python SDK**

-The official Python SDKarrow-up-right supports the full MCP specification, making it easy to implement MCP servers and clients.
+The [official Python SDK](https://github.com/modelcontextprotocol/python-sdk) supports the full MCP specification, making it easy to implement MCP servers and clients.
 It uses the FastMCP library under the hood.
 It is a ASGI web application and can be deployed using an ASGI server such as uvicorn.

 Recommendations:

 1. Use the latest version of the python SDK to have fixes for streamable HTTP servers.
-At time of writing, the latest version is v.1.25.0
+At time of writing, the latest version is `v.1.25.0`

 2. Use requirements.txt to store the dependencies for your MCP server